bhamakpillutla/Custom-ObjectDetection-Manhole-Detection/README.md

 ```

-This project runs on tensorflow-gpu ==1.8 and protobuf == 3.7.0 without any errors and uses Tensorflow Object Detection Api
+This project runs on tensorflow-gpu ==1.8 and protobuf == 3.7.0 without any errors and uses Tensorflow Object Detection API.